AyushBherwani1998/platform_channel_samples/README.md

 - counter_native

 The counter_native demonstrates how to build a counter plugin for android, web and desktop.
-Currrently, the counter_native supports android, and web.

 - web_camera_demo